-The Finance Committee approved reimbursement of £70 to Sherlock and Robertson for the loss of their houses.
+The Finance Committee approved reimbursement of £70 each to Sherlock and Robertson for the loss of their houses.
 Gilbert Robertson subsequently wrote to the council, explaining that he would be out of pocket at least £115 which he could prove was not excessive given all his family had lost, and signing off with a plea to the Councillors:

 Excerpt from letter sent to City of Sandhurst Council by Gilbert Robertson 5 August 1872